Apply for the Postgraduate Diploma in Physiotherapy (PGDipPhty) through the Dunedin campus in 2020Apply Now

 - Every applicant shall

-- have been admitted to the degree of Bachelor of Physiotherapy or hold an equivalent qualification in physiotherapy acceptable to the Board of Studies in Physiotherapy;
+- have been admitted to the degree of Bachelor of Physiotherapy or hold an equivalent Physiotherapy qualification acceptable to the Board of Studies in Physiotherapy;

-- be registered with the Physiotherapy Board of New Zealand and possess an Annual Practising Certificate; and
+- obtain registration with the Physiotherapy Board of New Zealand and possess an Annual Practising Certificate, where applicable, before the programme commences; and

 - have had relevant post-qualification clinical experience in physiotherapy, where the application is for an area of specialisation.